10 Surprising Reasons Why Some Dogs Are Poop Eaters

 Prebiotics and Probiotics

-Prebiotic and probiotic supplements can help keep your dog’s digestive system functioning like a well-oiled machine.
+Prebiotic and probiotic supplements may help keep your dog’s digestive system functioning like a well-oiled machine.
 They will help your dog have regular bowel movements and keep the gut flora healthy.
-They also help boost your pet’s immune system and nutrient absorption.
+They also help with maintaining a normal immune response and nutrient absorption.

 Digestive Enzymes